 Philip added to the loyalty of his subjects by creating a service for teenagers as Royal Pages, which helped foster the spirit of national identity among them and their parents.
 But Philip's greatest instrument of unity was his army.
 It was a national army, professional and highly disciplined.
 He trained it constantly and kept it permanently mobilized, rewarding talent with promotions and bonuses.
 It was an army with an elite cavalry, with men superior in horsemanship to those in Greece.
 It had siege weapons, and it had a new formation called the phalanx – rows of soldiers packed closely together, unweighted by body armor and carrying pikes fifteen feet in length, which was longer than those carried by the Greeks to the south.

-The unity with which the Greek city-states faced Persia's invasions in the 400s would not be there to strengthen them against the power of Macedonia.
+The unity with which strengthened the Greek city-states when they faced Persia's invasions in the 400s was not available for them against the power of Macedonia.
 Feeling sufficiently strong vis-à-vis Athens, in 357 Philip took back Amphipolis, a gateway to Thrace.
 Athens, with its powerful navy, failed to win back Amphipolis or to prevent further expansion by Philip.
 And, in 356, Philip took the Thracian city of Crenides and renamed it Philippi, a city from which he began controlling neighboring gold mines.

-Having failed at unity among themselves, the cities south of Macedonia had become united by Macedonia.
-Philip held autocratic authority over his league of Greek cities.
-He created a federal constitution and a council of representatives for his league, and he made the city of Corinth the meeting place where these representatives would settle issues that arose among them.
+Philip created a federal constitution and a council of representatives for his league of Greek cities, and he made the city of Corinth the meeting place where these representatives would settle issues that arose among them.
 He held all the member states responsible for contributing to order within the league: for defense against brigandage, against piracy and against trouble from those seeking a redistribution of wealth or abolition of debts.
 The league's politics were to be conservative, bringing an end to the trend toward reform and democracy that had begun with Solon more than two hundred years before.